Express Plumbing Heating & Air Blog

 We’ve all been there.
 One minute we’re steaming off the day in a nice hot shower.
-The next thing we know, the icy blast from the shower head tells us our time is up.
+The next thing we know, the icy blast from the showerhead tells us our time is up.
 While we are all guilty of taking a little too long sometimes.
 It’s been known to happen way too quickly.
 So, what causes your water heater to suddenly run out of hot water?
-There an be several things that may cause this.
+There can be several things that may cause this.
 Fortunately, most are not a serious issue.

 Tank size is also a factor.
 This again can be related to how many people are in your household.
 Each tank will have a “peak” rating.
 This will tell you how many gallons per hour that your tank will heat.
 For example.
 If your tank’s peak rating is 40, that means 40 gallons of water will be heated for use in an hour’s time.
 Try to plan accordingly with your tank’s peak rating.